Antfield-Creations/fafa-vae/journal/README.md

 Today I'm going to drop the learning rate back to 1e-4 and also I'm going to drop the 'standing' filter on the images.
 I want to see how the model does on the much more complete image collection.
 I think it should do fine, and if it does I can start re-training sessions instead of learning from scratch every time.
+Started run gs://antfield/FAFA/artifacts/2022-04-22_09h33m57s/ in order to follow this plan.

 ## 2022-04-21
 I spent about two days refactoring code to end up basically exactly where I was three days ago.
 I spent time redesigning